 Hi Susan!
 I'm so sorry to hear about this.
 What a yucky situation.
 All plants need at least some light, but from my own personal experience the plant that has been the best for us has been Philodendron (a pic of which can be found above).
 We've had it in some really low light situations and it still lived (although didn't thrive until it gone a little more light).
 What you might find necessary though is to take your plants and outdoors for a few hours or place it in a full sun window, doing either 1-2x a week.

 If that doesn't work it may well be worth it in this scenario to invest in an air purifier (or even a grow light for hydroponic plants that you can use a coupe hours a day, perhaps on a timer).
 I'd also highly recommend looking into local laws as I do believe that the apartment management may be liable by law to better seal the vents or air exchange between apartments for this reason.
 I hope this helps!
 Good luck!

 Looking for more ways to purify the air?

 Sometimes we need a little boost in the air.
 Maybe the flu is going around, or you've recently painted and you want to purify the air.

-Purify essential oil is made up of six high-quality essential oils that have been shown to remove odors from the air, and disinfectant and remove harmful airborne micro-organisms.
-It includes lemon (antiseptic and antiviral), lime (antibacterial, antiviral, and antiseptic), pine (antimicrobial, antiseptic and anti-infectious), citronella (antiseptic, deodorizing, sanitizing and purifying), melaleuca (antibacterial, antifungal, anti-infectious, antiseptic and antiviral) and cilantro (uplifting and refreshing).
+Essential oils have been shown to remove odors from the air and disinfectant and remove harmful airborne micro-organisms.
+Popular blends for purifying the air commonly include lemon (antiseptic and antiviral), lime (antibacterial, antiviral, and antiseptic), pine (antimicrobial, antiseptic and anti-infectious), citronella (antiseptic, deodorizing, sanitizing and purifying), melaleuca (antibacterial, antifungal, anti-infectious, antiseptic and antiviral), cilantro (uplifting and refreshing), and other oils.

-This oil blend can be easily diffused or added to a pan of hot water to make airborne.
+Essential oils can be easily diffused to make them airborne.
 You can also add it to cleaning products, washing machines, or create a room spray with distilled water.